 Be aware you can adjust browser settings and filters to protect children from unsuitable sites.
 For more help with this check out the Net SMART rules.

 Talk to your child about how to stay safe and let them know they can speak to you if they find themselves in any sort of trouble.

 There are plenty of safe places for children to play and learn on the web, get to know them and maybe save these as short-cuts in your favourites folder.

 Social networking sites aimed at grown-ups, such as Facebook, Youtube and Twitter, are not suitable for children.
 The suggested minimum age for most social networking sites is 13.

-Here are some useful links if you want to find out more about keeping yourself and your children safe online:
+Here are some useful links if you want to know more about keeping yourself and your family safe online:

 Thinkuknow -Child Exploitation and Online Protection (CEOP) Centre

 - Internet Safety Tips